cloudaloe/data-obtainer/README.md

 #### Configuration

-Databases/databases.cfg should contain all configuration data, one clause per MySQL server.
+Databases/databases.cfg should contain all configuration data, one clause per MySQL instance.
 For making the initial configuration, contact the author of this program for a sample.
 It's OK to change the configuration in between runs.

 ## Usage

-Each run of this program captures and __appends the current__ state for the databases defined to it at databases/databases.cfg.
+Each run of this program captures and appends the current state for the databases defined to it at databases/databases.cfg.
 Information is time-stamped as UTC time.
 To run this program, CD to the directory containing this project's jar, and run:

 _java -classpath "data-obtainer-0.1.0-SNAPSHOT-standalone.jar;mysql-connector-java-5.1.21-bin.jar" clojure.main -m data-obtainer.core > out.log_

 It captures the current state from all defined servers and appends it to the data store (currently a simple CSV file).
-View the accumulated data in data.csv.
+View the accumulated data in _data.csv_.
 If using Excel, make sure to make a copy as opening it in Excel will block accumulation of more data.
 It's OK to delete this file for starting fresh.